Glasnow records 13 strikeouts as Rays beat Orioles 4-2

 UP NEXT

 Orioles RHP Asher Wojciechowski (1-3) will start Wednesday night in the second game of the three-game set.
-The Rays have not announced their starter.
+The Rays will counter with RHP Trevor Richards (0-0).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports